 Principles of job success in the construction industry.
 Includes preparation of job-related objectives, individual progress and advancement on the job, labor relations, role of management, and evaluation of student work experience.
 Also includes an emphasis on attitude adjustment.
-May be taken four times for a maximum of 4 credits.
+May be taken four times for a maximum of four credit hours.